-What is the unemployment rate in Washington, DC right now?
+What is the unemployment rate in right now?

-About 5.6% in March 2025.
-That’s a 0.4 percentage point increase from a year before.
+Unemployment in Washington, DC was at 6.3% in March 2026.
+That's a 0.2 percentage point decrease from the month before.
 The unemployment rate is the percentage of people in the labor force who are actively looking for work but not currently employed.
-It’s a common way to measure the health of the job market and economy.
+It's a common way to measure the health of the job market and economy.

 of the labor force was unemployed in Washington, DC